 Bonus: Host an Event

-In 2017, the Sacramento Children’s Home benefitted from the generous support of several individuals and businesses that hosted third-party events ranging from golf tournaments to softball games and paintball competitions.
+Annually, the Sacramento Children’s Home benefits from the generous support of several individuals and businesses that host third-party events ranging from golf tournaments to softball games and paintball competitions.
 Note: It’s helpful to let us know prior to advertising your event.

 Gift an Item